Let me start off by saying that I don’t like being black.

 Passive, is what people would call it really.
 The nice alternative to “coward.”

-And the basis of this sentiment has always been: let sleeping dogs lie.
+And the basis of my peaceful sentiments have always been singular: let sleeping dogs lie.

 Why instigate when you can coexist quietly?